AdobeDocs/experience-manager-65.en/help/forms/using/standard-validation-error-messages-adaptive-forms.md

 1. Create a JavaScript file called `functions.js` under the `js` folder
 1. Create a file called `js.txt` under the `clientlibs` folder.
 1. Save your changes.
-The created folder structure will look like:
+The created folder structure looks like:

     ![Created Client Library Folder Structure](/help/forms/using/assets/customclientlibrary_folderstructure.png)
-1. Double click the `functions.js` file to open the editor.
+1. Double-click the `functions.js` file to open the editor.
 The file comprises the code for custom error handler.
 Let's add the following code to the JavaScript file to display the response and headers, received from the REST service endpoint, in the browser console.

     ```javascript